UCC-CLIMPADAP/SVIBook/introduction/How_to_Run_Case_Studies.md

    - Navigate to the directory where your notebook is located using the file browser on the left.
    - You can download every notebook by clicking on the download button at the right top of the webpage.
      ![Download notebook](./img/download-notebook.png)
-   - The notebook file will have a `.ipynb` extension that you can open it in a Jupyter Notebooks software as we will explain it below.
+   - The notebook file will have a `.ipynb` extension that you can open it in a Jupyter Notebooks software as we explain below.

 ### Conda installation